cuinjune/pd-tutorial/README.md

 <img src="interface4.png" width="150"/>

 Click on the patch to drop the object box in its place.
-Type "print" inside the box and click again outside the box, you will create the **[print]** object.
+Type "print" inside the box and click again outside the box, you will create a **[print]** object.

 <img src="interface5.png" width="500"/>